SCROLL DOWN • SCROLL DOWN • SCROLL DOWN •

 Service-centric businesses are very different from product-centric businesses, so it makes sense that they each have unique considerations when it comes to marketing.
 Unlike products, services are intangible, perishable, and their production, purchase and consumption are often concurrent.

 Many businesses offer both products and services.
 Take a restaurant for example.
 The food is the product, but everything else involved in the experience is a service: the quality of the hostessing and serving staff (people), how quickly the food is served (process), and the restaurant’s ambiance (physical environment).
+Now let’s break the 3 P’s of service marketing down!

 What exactly are the 3 P’s of service marketing?